 There are five different idioms spoken:

 Since 1982 they are tied together with a standardized version - Rumantsch Grischun - used mostly for correspondence with official authorities.
-Most Rumantsch speakers though prefer to use their own dialect as written language.
-Unfortunately, to bridge the language barrier between the idioms, they use more and more German words or even speak entirely in German with each other.
+Rumantsch speakers though prefer to use their own dialect as written language.
+The official version did not gain acceptance by the population.
+To bridge the language barrier between the idioms, they use more and more German words or even speak entirely in German with each other.
 They are the most savviest when it comes to learning languages: They learn German already in Kindergarten and most of them easily pick up an accent free Italian and French as well.

 They are proud of their heritage.
 The saying goes: